PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 Tickets which have been set to **Pending** will auto-solve after 7 days.
 Customers can also respond within 20 days to a **Solved** ticket to re-open it.
 After 20 days, responses will create a follow-up ticket with a link to the original ticket.

-Tickets which have been `Solved` will send the CSAT link 3 days later.
+Tickets that have been `Solved` will receive a CSAT survey after 3 days.

 #### Content Warnings